 COMING OUT WITH THE HELP OF A TIME MACHINE by NAMAN GUPTA

-• The script/story cannot be discriminatory against people of any background, ethnicity, religion, race, sexuality, or gender.
+• If your script/story discriminates against people of any background, ethnicity, religion, race, sexuality, or gender, you will be disqualified.

-• Filmmakers must include an estimated top-sheet production budget and indicate what the funds will be used for.
+• Filmmakers must include an estimated top-sheet production budget and indicate how the funds will be utilized.

 • Submission fees are non-refundable regardless of the outcome of the submission.